U.S. Soccer Federation (USSF) Coaching Education Presented by MYSA

 Thousands of coaches have attended and successfully completed an USSF coaching course since they were first developed in 1971.
 Regardless of the level of certification or license attempted, the prime objective of the coaching education program is to provide all coaches from the beginner to the most advanced with up-to-date theoretical and practical knowledge.

-Coaching education begins at the state level with introductory 2 hour Youth Modules and the 18 hour 'E License'
+Coaching education begins at the state level with the introductory 2 hour Youth Modules.
+The new 'F' License

-courses.
+Course is an 18 hour course and is the minimum for all 2nd year MYSA coaches.
 A coach must hold an 'E' license for a minimum of 6 months prior to attending the 'D' license course.
-These courses cover elementary principles of coaching and the 'E' License prepares and is required for all coaches interested in the 36 hour 'D' License
+These courses cover elementary principles of coaching and the 'E' License prepares and is required for all coaches interested in the 36 hour

 If you have any questions, please contact Ric Plante, Director of Coaching for Montana Youth Soccer at 406.581.8606 or by e-mail at firstname.lastname@example.org